Åseral Municipality: Geography

-Åseral is in the central, inland part of Southern Norway.
-It is in the Setesdalsheiene mountains and adjacent to the Setesdal valley to the northeast. Åseral has many lakes, some of which are dammed for purposes of hydroelectric power.
-Some of the lakes include Nåvatnet, Juvatn, Øre and Gyvatn.
+Åseral Municipality is in the central, inland part of Southern Norway.
+It is in the Setesdalsheiene mountains and adjacent to the Setesdal valley to the northeast.
+The municipality has many lakes, some of which are dammed for purposes of hydroelectric power.
+Some of the lakes include Nåvatn, Juvatn, Øre, and Gyvatn.
 The river Mandalselva and the Mandalen valley both begin in Åseral.
+The highest point in the municipality is the 1041.27 m tall mountain Skoræ, located west of the village of Ljosland.

+Åseral Municipality borders Bygland Municipality to the north and east, Evje og Hornnes Municipality to the east, Lyngdal Municipality to the south, Hægebostad Municipality to the southwest, and Kvinesdal Municipality in the west.